Let's End 149-Yrs of Community Safety Inequality

-Whole communities are healthier and safer when dog & cat populations have access to essential resources & services like accessible veterinary care.
+Rural or urban, communities are safer when dog & cat populations have access to essential resources & services like accessible veterinary care.

-Indigenous children should not be a greater risk of being mauled, nor should dogs have to be culled, just because of where they live.
+Indigenous children should not be a greater risk of being mauled, nor should dogs have to be culled because of where they live.

 Human and animal wellness is our focus as our future is interconnected.

-Increased ACCESS is dedicated to improving the lives of both animals & humans in Indigenous communities.
-Our current initiatives include working with communities to design unique programs and projects specific to their needs.
+Increased ACCESS is uniquely dedicated to improving the lives of both animals & humans in rural, remote & Indigenous communities.
+Our current initiatives include working with communities to design innovative programs specific to their needs, getting more Indigenous perspectives to critical decision-making tables, and tackling outdated colonial systems head on.

 OUR INITIATIVES